-The role of the HRB-CICER team is to independently review evidence and provide scientific support for the development, by guideline development groups, of the National Clinical Guidelines.
-The HRB-CICER team comprises a dedicated multidisciplinary research team supported by staff from the Health Technology Assessment (HTA) team in HIQA and the HRB Centre for Primary Care Research at the Royal College of Surgeons in Ireland (RCSI), as well as national and international clinical and methodological experts.
+The HRB-CICER team comprises a dedicated multidisciplinary research team supported by staff from the Health Technology Assessment team in HIQA, the Discipline of Public Health and Primary Care in the School of Medicine at Trinity College Dublin (TCD), the Department of General Practice at the RCSI University of Medicine and Health Sciences, as well as national and international clinical and methodological experts.

 The HRB-CICER team undertakes systematic reviews of the clinical effectiveness and cost-effectiveness of interventions included in the guidelines as well as estimating the budget impact of implementing the guidelines.
 The HRB-CICER team works closely with the guideline development groups to ensure that its work informs the development of evidence-based recommendations within the National Clinical Guidelines.